Nucleotides Nucleotides icon

 Slab Style

-Parameters in this section collectively define a slab style, or slab dimensions and location relative to the atoms in purine and pyrimidine bases.
+The built-in slab styles are big, fat, long (default), and skinny.
 Slab styles can be named, saved, and later retrieved from the pulldown list indicated by the solid black triangle.
-When the name of a built-in style (big, fat, long, or skinny) is shown, it is only possible to save to a different name, using Save As....
+When the name of a built-in style is shown, it is only possible to save to a different name, using Save As....
 When another name is shown, it is possible to:

-Custom slab styles are saved in the Chimera preferences file, and are only updated with any changes when Save, Save As..., or Delete is used.
+Custom slab styles are saved in the Chimera preferences file, and are only updated with any changes when Save, Save As... or Delete is used.

-The standard reference frame is described in:
+Purine and Pyrimidine settings each include: The standard reference frame is described in:

 A standard reference frame for the description of nucleic acid base-pair geometry.
 Olson WK, Bansal M, Burley SK, Dickerson RE, Gerstein M, Harvey SC, Heinemann U, Lu XJ, Neidle S, Shakked Z, Sklenar H, Suzuki M, Tung CS, Westhof E, Wolberger C, Berman HM.
 J Mol Biol.
 2001 Oct 12;313(1):229-37.